jeanblehmann/harary-protocol/README.md

 ### 3. Inter-Pod Routing:

-A global Mix-Network layer where entire Pods act as mix-nodes, mathematically hiding the final recipient.
+A global Mix-Network layer where entire Pods act as mix-nodes, mathematically hiding the relationship to the final recipient.

 ### 4. Finite Field Logic: